 Slipped capital femoral epiphysis (SCFE) happens when the ball in the hip joint at the end of the thigh bone slips backwards and partly off the bone.
 It happens in the pre-teen or teen years.
 Stable SCFE starts slowly and gets worse over time.
 Unstable SCFE is severe and can be sudden.

 SCFE is caused by pressure on an area of cartilage that allows the bone to grow, known as the growth plate.

-SCFE is more common in boys and children who are 8 to 16 years of age.
+SCFE is more common in boys and children who are aged 8 to 16 years.
 Other things that raise the risk are:

 Symptoms of stable SCFE may be: